 BIE 729: BIOETHICS AS A PROFESSION (2) A critical examination of the scholarly literature both in and about bioethics.
 Topics may include the ethics of the profession of bioethics, controversies concerning the role of bioethics professionals, and the standards and evaluation of practitioners of bioethics.
 King

-BIE 731: BIOETHICS AT WORK: THE IRB (1-3) This course provides students with the opportunity to experience and understand human research oversight by attending Institutional Review Board (IRB) meetings and reviewing and submitting comments on ethical issues arising in submitted protocols.
-Students assigned to a single IRB for a single semester will attend 3-4 monthly meetings, meet with faculty once per month to review draft comments, and meet with IRB senior staff to discuss submitted comments and other issues immediately before and/or after Board meetings.
-Students are also required to submit an end-of-semester report and observations, and attend a final class to compare and contrast experiences.
-Students may also be able to assist in the work of the Research Ethics Consultation Program, by arrangement.
-Prerequisite: BIE 702: Biomedical Research Ethics.
+BIE 731: BIOETHICS AT WORK: THE IRB (1-2) This course provides students with the opportunity to experience and understand human research oversight by attending Institutional Review Board (IRB) meetings, reviewing submitted protocols, and considering the ethical issues arising in therein.
+Students assigned to a single IRB for a single semester will receive one credit.
+They will attend monthly meetings, meet periodically with course faculty and staff, and meet with IRB senior staff at the beginning and end of the semester.
+Students are also required to maintain and submit a journal of commentary on meetings and protocols and the ethical issues arising therein, and an end-of-semester paper.
+Initial enrollment will be in the spring semester, concurrent with enrollment in BIE702: Biomedical Research Ethics.
+Additional Credits may be earned by students who attend the meetings of more than one IRB or who continue attendance during the summer term and/or in the fall semester.
+Enrollment in BIE 702: Biomedical Research Ethics is required.
 Course requires permission of instructor.
-King, Iltis
+Behar, Iltis, King

 BIE 737: BIOETHICS & GENETICS (3) An exploration of some of the ethical issues generated by the acquisition and application of knowledge about the human genome.
 Topics include eugenics, confidentiality, gene therapy, genetic testing of minors, genetic testing of adults, and ownership of genetic information.
 Staff.